 - Upload the PEM file and KEY file you downloaded from Apple Search Ads.

 - After a few moments, the status indicator changes to OK.
 If this is not the case, an error message displays.
 Use the table in the following section to diagnose the problem.

 - If you have more than one Apple Search Ads account repeat, the relevant steps in this procedure for each account.

-AppsFlyer receives Apple Search Ads cost data up to 30 days retroactively for existing campaigns.
+AppsFlyer receives cost data for the past 7 days.
 Cost data prior to this is not available.

 Cost data for Basic campaigns is not supported by the ASA reporting API, and so Basic campaign data is not available in AppsFlyer.

 In the cost tab, the status of the cost integration displays.

 The table below describes the different status messages, and corrective action to perform if necessary.